kuwarte/gantt-tui/README.md

 # GanttTUI: TUI-based Gantt Chart

-> A keyboard-driven Gantt chart for your terminal.
-Plan tasks, track progress, and navigate time — without leaving the CLI.
+> A personal, lightweight, keyboard-driven Gantt chart for your terminal — built for solo project tracking without the overhead of collaborative tools.

 ---